-Use Case: Operation in controlled sequence advance mode with Always Active as the sequence control source:

-Automatic cycling through the sequence set cycles with two synchronous restarts controlled by input line 1.
+Use Case: Operation in controlled sequence advance mode with Always Active as the sequence control source: Automatic cycling through the sequence set cycles with two synchronous restarts controlled by input line 1.

-Sequence Set Total Number = 6 Setting:

-Line 1 (not set for invert) is selected as the source for controlling
+Setting: Sequence Set Total Number = 6 Line 1 (not set for invert) is selected as the source for controlling restart

-= camera selects a sequence set as the current sequence set

-0 = current sequence set that is used for the image acquisition (the sequence set index number is indicated)
+= camera is waiting for a frame start trigger ▼ = camera selects a sequence set as the current sequence set □ = current sequence set that is used for the image acquisition (the sequence set index number is indicated) = frame exposure and readout

-Fig. 67: Sequencer in Controlled Sequence Advance Mode with Always Active as the Sequence Control Source and Synchronous Restart Controlled by Line 1
+Fig. 58: Sequencer in Controlled Sequence Advance Mode with Always Active as the Sequence Control Source and Synchronous Restart Controlled by Line 1